 The small town of Bacarra has some popular tourist attractions including St. Andrew Church, Lazo Ancestral Home, Ruins of Vijia Watchtower, Municipal Hall, Municipal Park, Libtong-Teppang Irrigation Tunnel, Plaza, Addo Velasco, Velasco Pacifico and many other places of historical importance.
-There is a lot more to this town than meets the eye.
+There is a lot more to the town of Bacarra than meets the eye.

 The Church was constructed by the Spanish Augustinian Friars in 1593.
 It was destroyed by a 7.8 magnitude earthquake on August 1983 and reconstructed.
 The image of the patron saint, San Andres stands in front of his x-shaped cross in the central niche.

-The Bell Tower with the unusual elongated cupola was built during the 1830’s and is located at the right side of the Roman Catholic Church.
+The Bacarra Bell Tower with the unusual elongated cupola was built during the 1830’s and is located at the right side of the Roman Catholic Church.
 It was built in 1830’s and made up of coral blocks and stucco with an original height of fifty meters and a five meter-thick wall.
 An earthquake destroyed it in 1931, and this caused the top most portions to tilt a little sideward on the right.
-It once called the Leaning Tower!
+It was once called the Leaning Tower of Bacarra!

-The charming town hall is located nearby with its Filipino-Spanish-Mexican architectural finishes and deep blue paint.
+The charming Bacarra town hall is located nearby with its Filipino-Spanish-Mexican architectural finishes and deep blue paint.

 Where is Pagudpud?
-On the main highway.
-Stop and have a look around.
-The drowsy rural coastal settlement of Pagudpud is situated on the most Northern tip of Luzon, in the Philippines and is about 50 miles up the seashore from Laoag City, the capital of Ilocos Norte province.
+Bacarra is on the main highway to Pagudpud Ilocos.
+Stop and have a look around Bacarra.
+The popular rural coastal settlement of Pagudpud is situated on the most Northern tip of Luzon, in the Philippines and is about 50 miles up the coast from Laoag City, the capital of Ilocos Norte province.
 It is also about 350 miles north of Manila, you may drive, catch a bus or take a flight to Laoag City.

 Ilocos Norte is synonymous with warm tropical sunshine, azure blue skies; the most beautiful turquoise blue and crystal clear water and sparkling white sands.
 Does it sound too good to be true?
-It genuinely is that attractive!
-Visit Bacarra
+It genuinely is that attractive so take a Pagudpud tour and while going there Visit Bacarra